Herpes 101: Understanding Symptoms, Treatment, and Prevention

 I don’t have lesions.
 What does this mean?

 Most people with herpes don’t have any lesions.
 Typical lesions are in the form of little blisters when then progress onto become cold sores (genital ulcers).
-Showing no symptoms doesn’t mean that you’re infected.
-People with an active sex life are advised to undergo a seismological exam every 6 months.
+Not exhibiting symptoms doesn’t indicate infection.
+Healthcare professionals advise individuals with an active sex life to undergo a serological exam every six months.

 Can I spread genital herpes to people I am involved with?